Putting Instruction: Yes or No?

 Another technique is to put talcum powder on the ball as this will leave an impression on the putterface.
 However, for the serious student there are a number of training aids such as Dave Pelz's putting clips.

-Putting instruction should primarily be built on ERROR CORRECTION, not necessarily on looking good when you stand over a putt.
+Putting instruction should primarily be built on Error Correction, not necessarily on looking good when you stand over a putt.
 Of course, you hope to look good as a by-product of the instruction.

 Following a lesson you want to see immediate results, but this has its dangers.
 It is easy to correct an error by introducing another error so that the two errors cancel each other out.
-This, however, is NOT the path to consistent Putting.

 To improve steadily you need to understand the relationship between Cause and Effect.